at-su-shi/chess/README.md

 python3 chess_main.py

 The game launches automatically, and the two AIs play against each other.
-Messages are displayed in English using the default Pygame font.
+Messages are in English using the default Pygame font.
 Piece images are included in the images/ folder.

 ## Known Limitations
 No in-game restart/quit buttons
-The game window must be closed via the OS (the "X" button).
-To start a new game, re-run chess_main.py.
+Close the window via the OS (the “X” button).
+To play again, re-run chess_main.py.
 Draw rules are limited
 Implemented: checkmate, stalemate
-Not implemented: threefold repetition, fifty-move rule As a result, the engine may endlessly repeat the same moves instead of declaring a draw.
+Not implemented: threefold repetition, fifty-move rule As a result, the engine may keep repeating the same moves endlessly instead of declaring a draw.
 No resignation
 Since the game is AI vs. AI only, resignation is not part of the rules.
 Simplistic AI
-The Minimax algorithm is implemented in its most basic form, primarily as a demonstration.
+Minimax is implemented in a basic form for demonstration; no alpha–beta pruning or advanced evaluation.
-It does not include optimizations such as alpha-beta pruning or advanced evaluation functions.

 ## File Structure
 chess/
 ├─ images/                    # Piece images
 ├─ chess_ai.py                # Minimax AI
+├─ chess_ai_piece_scores.py   # Evaluation terms for Minimax
 ├─ chess_engine.py            # Board logic and rules
 ├─ chess_main.py              # Entry point
-├─ chess_ai_piece_scores.py # MinMax Evaluation
 ├─ requirements.txt
 ├─ README.md
 └─ .gitignore